 Image of integrated EC sensors: Nortek Vector ADV, Pyroscience fiberoptic optode and Rockland Microsquid thermistor

 Benthic Microbial Fuel Cells

 Our group also continues to develop and evaluate revolutionary benthic microbial fuel cells (BMFCs) – devices designed as self-refueling power sources for fixed seafloor sensors.
-We have demonstrated powering sonar modem/chemical sensor systems by unattended BMFCs at water depths ranging from 10-1000 m.
+We have demonstrated powering acoustic modem/chemical sensor systems by unattended BMFCs at water depths ranging from 10-1000 m.
 We are investigating the microbial communities and chemistries that enable electron transfer in these systems.
 A unique discovery we made recently is finding multicellular, filamentous, sulfur-oxidizing bacteria, known as cable bacteria, attached to fibers of a carbon brush electrode serving as an anode of a benthic microbial fuel cell.
 This finding indicates that cable bacteria may in fact be facultative anaerobes.
-We are conducting follow-on work to use BMFCs to enrich for cable bacteria and to study their mechanisms of electron transport from cell to cell and to a solid electrode.
+We are conducting follow-on work to use bioelectrochemical systems to enrich for cable bacteria and to study their mechanisms of electron transport from cell to cell and to a solid electrode.
 To learn more about our research please go to the links above.